Aging In Dogs

 Your dog may develop arthritis or other degenerative diseases like hip dysplasia that cause him to slow down.
 Pain from inflamed joints may make it hard to find a comfortable position to sleep in.
-In their later years, senior dogs can become more irritable and anxious and have declining mental capacity.
+In their later years, an older dog can become more irritable, anxious or have behavioral aggression and have declining mental capacity.

-As a result of being less active, older sedentary dogs can gain weight and become obese–essentially becoming lethargic couch potatoes.
+As a result of being less active, an older sedentary dog can gain weight and become obese–essentially becoming lethargic couch potatoes.

 Some older dogs symptoms seem to be worse at night.
 They sleep all day and are awake all night.
 They pace.
 They fidget and make noise.
 They might be anxious and uncomfortable–all are symptoms of potentially more serious problems that require closer examination.

 Aging in Dogs Symptoms